Our six PGPs maintain and develop the knowledge and professional practice of surveying.

-The purpose of the Professional Group Panels is to maintain and develop the knowledge and practice of surveying for the public advantage through:
+The purpose of a Professional Group Panel is to maintain and develop the knowledge and practice of surveying for the public advantage through:

 1. RICS influence in the sector through research and thought leadership.